 How do I use POs and Shipments for Kits?

-Note: The direct model cannot be used with kits.
+Use the Local Restock Model for all kits.
+The direct model cannot be used with kits.
 If your supplier sells a combination of items that they can ship straight to Amazon, this should be its own SKU and not considered a kit.

 - When you receive the parts, mark them as received on the POs and Shipments page.
 (Tip: Use the "Kit Orders to Seller" tile to filter for orders that contain kit parts and make them easier to find.)
 Once you receive them, part SKU units are added to your local inventory in RestockPro.